Three lines

 Before starting the integration development process ensure you have:

-• Reached out to your Uber Eats partner manager about POS integration and received confirmation to begin development.
+• Reached out to your Uber Eats partner manager (if applicable) about POS integration and received confirmation to begin development.

 Please complete any missing steps before proceeding.
-If you need assistance, reach out to your Uber Eats partner manager.
+If you need assistance, reach out to your Uber Eats partner manager or raise your request directly through our -Integration Tech Support Request Form.

 Process Overview